Pattern statistics in faro words and permutations: Patterns in faro words

 \begin{thm} For $n\geq 0$, the bijection $f$ from $\s_{n,k}$ to $\B_{n+2(k-1),k-1}$ translates statistics associated to patterns of length three as follows: \begingroup \allowdisplaybreaks

 \endgroup \end{thm}

 It would be interesting to see how the method developed in~\cite{Band2, Band1} could be applied to obtain more pattern distributions in dispersed Dyck paths, but this is beyond the scope of the present paper.
+The multivariate generating functions for patterns of length three are quite technical, not particularly interesting and laborious to obtain.
+So, we decide to leave them as an exercise for the reader.